The Sonderbund War that brought Peace

 Conclusion

-Religious issues do not play a significant political role today.
-Even the quadrilingual concept of the country and, in particular, the Röstigraben are politically of secondary importance.
-The cantons of the Sonderbund maintained their identity and largely their sovereignty and developed economically innovative and versatilely.
+Religious issues do not play a significant role in today’s politics.
+Even the country’s quadrilingual concept, and particularly the Röstigraben, is politically of secondary importance.
+The cantons of the Sonderbund maintained their identity and largely their sovereignty and developed economically innovatively and versatilely.

-They benefited from the liberal spirit of the Constitution, economic modernisation, industrial revival, tourism, the development of the railway- and road networks, the establishment of Europe’s best universities (ETH Zurich and the ETH in Lausanne (EPFL), social legislation and, partly as a result, ever-increasing prosperity.
+They benefited from the liberal spirit of the Constitution, economic modernisation, industrial revival, tourism, the development of railway and road networks, the establishment of Europe’s top universities (ETH Zurich and EPFL in Lausanne), social legislation, and prosperity.

-Conflicts and conflicts of interest still exist, but less between cantons, but within cantons.
-The ‘Stadt-Landgraben’, urban versus rural and old against young, are the new divisive lines.
+Conflicts and conflicts of interest still exist, but less between cantons and more within cantons.
+The ‘Stadt-Landgraben’, which pits urban against rural and old against young, is the new divisive line.

-The Sonderbund War was a civil war without the traumatic long-term consequences of this kind of conflict.
-It is a merit and characteristic of the country with a leading role for the cartographer, humanist, geographer, politician, engineer and soldier Guillaume Henri Dufour.
+The Sonderbund War was a civil war that lacked the traumatic long-term consequences typically associated with such conflicts.
+It is a merit and characteristic of the country that has a leading role in the fields of cartography, humanism, geography, politics, engineering, and soldiering, as exemplified by the notable figure Guillaume Henri Dufour.